Stay informed of the latest progress in canine health research.

 Sports-related injuries in dogs are an emerging field of study, and CHF is committed to being on the forefront, providing grants for cutting-edge research into orthopedic concerns, proper nutrition and conditioning to achieve maximum performance while preventing injury, and innovative rehabilitation techniques.

-Through the Initiative, CHF is establishing the Canine Athlete Fund to award grants to researchers working in this emerging veterinary field.
+Through the Initiative, CHF has established the Canine Athlete Fund to award grants to researchers working in this emerging veterinary field.
+Our first grant, awarded in June 2014 is a landmark clinical trial to establish the evidence-based use of regenerative medicine to reduce tendon injury in dogs.
 We are also educating the public on the joys of participating in canine athletic events, as well as the value of preventive examinations and optimal nutrition to keep all dogs at the top of their game.

 Your support will help us to prevent, treat and cure common canine athlete injuries such as cranial cruciate ligament rupture, shoulder instability, biceps injury, tendon tears, iliopsoas tendinopathy (groin pull), achilles tendinopathy, hip and elbow instabilities, fractures, dislocations and osteoarthritis.

 And whats more, many of the injuries sustained by canine athletes also affect non-athletes and senior dogs.
-Help us launch a movement to protect our sporting dogs and you'll help ALL dogs stay healthier for life.
+Help us launch a movement to protect our sporting dogs and you will help ALL dogs stay healthier for life.